b3tside/sshero/README.md

-# One-click Shadowsocks+V2Ray-plugin to quickly deploy to Heroku
+# One-click Shadowsocks+V2Ray-plugin to quickly deploy to Heroku.

 Click the button below to deploy, and remember to click Star if it works: